 Subprime Credit Cards

-In case your credit score is that bad that you can’t apply for a secured credit card, the only option you have is a subprime credit card.
-However, you should expect high-interest rates and confusing terms.
+If your credit score is so bad that you can’t apply for a secured credit card, your only option is a subprime credit card.
+However, you should expect high interest rates and confusing terms.

 Prepaid Cards